 To make matters worse the FCC has yet to rule regulatory challenges to its roaming order.
 Some lawmakers have made inquiries ion to the FCC's plans to proceed on challenges to the automatic roaming ruling.

-concerned that the in-market exception will affect districts with large concentrations of low-income and minority citizens.
+The legislators are also concerned that the in-market exception will affect districts with large concentrations of low-income and minority citizens.
 This market is largely served by small and regional wireless providers.

-Leap Wireless International Inc., SouthernLINC Wireless, U.S. Cellular Corp., MetroPCS Communications Inc., Sprint Nextel Corp., T-Mobile USA Inc. and several rural telecom associations are questioning the
+Leap Wireless International Inc., SouthernLINC Wireless, U.S. Cellular Corp., MetroPCS Communications Inc., Sprint Nextel Corp., T-Mobile USA Inc. and several rural telecom associations are questioning the FCC roaming rule.

 Well, I hope that the legislators and the FCC can figure out the best solution to this roaming controversy.
 Tune in to this blog for more wireless contract info and news.